The human brain cannot fully comprehend true random; it instead attempts to create patterns where none exist.

 In megagames, an area of unprecedented societal importance, the application of random events is a crucial to generating acceptable levels of fun.
 When most normies envision random, they expect an equal distribution.
 When a random fails to represent these expectations: antifun.
 How can we remodel true random for intrinsic human expectations, yet still retain an acceptable representation to generate maximum fun?

 Let's look at Dota 2 which, in the interests of fun, is rife with random number generator (RNG) fudge.
 Most of it cannot be credited to Valve, and actually has roots in the Warcraft III engine used to build the original DotA.
 The primary tactic being applied is psuedo-random distribution (PRD).
 PRDs are a statistical mechanic where an outcome's probability increases every time it fails to occur.
-It is a tactic to normalize a statistical outcome and protect against the highly improbable's adverse impacts.
+It is an approach to normalize a statistical outcome and protect against the highly improbable's adverse impacts.
 PRDs are incredible equalizers when it comes to RNG.
 They alleviate situations where a programmed random occurrence (proc) fails to trigger over many consecutive attempts.
 They also normalize occurrences of the ever-present RNGesus bashlord, avatar of undeserved bullshit luck, by inhibiting consecutive triggers.

 A simple example is a proc of 25% chance on attack to trigger a bash.
 Under standard RNG, a human would predict that on average one in every four attacks will trigger the proc.
 However, it is possible for two or more consecutive attacks to trigger the proc, or many consecutive attacks fail to proc.
 Ten consecutive misses has about a 5.6% probability, but for a human mind those ten misses with a presumed 25% proc rate can be incredibly frustrating.
 With a PRD implementation, one in every four attacks can still be expected by a human to be the proc average.
 But the probability of consecutive proc triggers is greatly reduced.
 Additionally, one in every twelve attacks is guaranteed to trigger the proc.